cardinalby/google-api-fetch-token-action/README.md

 If you are developing WebExtension for Google Web Store, take a look at [webext-buildtools-chrome-webstore-action](https://github.com/cardinalby/webext-buildtools-chrome-webstore-action) to upload and publish your extension.
 It works nice together with this action utilizing the same refresh token.

+If you are interested in the building the entire deployment workflow for WebExtension, you can read this [article](https://dev.to/cardinalby/webextension-deployment-and-publishing-using-github-actions-522o).